fpcbeacon/beaconpresbychurch/FORKING.md

 # How to Create a Fork and Test Updates

 In Github a "fork" is a separate copy of a repository.
-You can think of it as your own sandbox where you can try anything out and copy it back when you're happy.
+You can think of it as your own sandbox where you can try anything out and copy it to the real site when you're happy.

 ## Create Fork